Soccer Legend Pelé Dead at 82 - E! Online

 Pelé, born Edson Arantes do Nascimento, has died at the age of 82 on Dec.
 29.

 His daughter, Kely Nascimento, confirmed their family's loss in a heartbreaking tribute.
 "Everything we are is because of you," she wrote alongside a photo of hands surrounding the athlete shared to Instagram.
 "We love you infinitely.
 Rest in peace."

+Shortly after, fellow athlete also paid tribute to Pelé, including soccer star Kylian Mbappé, who wrote, "The king of football has left us but his legacy will never be forgotten," alongside an Instagram snap of the two, adding, "RIP KING."

 News of his passing comes after the Associated Press reported that the globally renowned athlete's cancer had worsened on Dec.
 21, and that he was receiving "elevated care" for "kidney and cardiac dysfunctions" at The Albert Einstein hospital in Sao Paulo, Brazil—where he was initially admitted to regulate his cancer medication.

 Per the outlet, Pelé had been doing chemotherapy after getting a colon tumor removed in September 2021.
-Amid Pelé's hospitalization, Pelé's daughter Kely updated fans on his status and their holiday plans.
+Amid Pelé's hospitalization, Kely updated fans on his status and their holiday plans.

 "Insta family, our Christmas at home has been suspended," Kely wrote in a Dec.
 21 Instagram post.
-"We decided with the doctors that, for various reasons, it would be better for us to stay here with all the care that this new family at Einstein gives us!!"

-She added, "Your love for him and your stories and prayers are a HUGE comfort because we know we are not alone."
+"We decided with the doctors that, for various reasons, it would be better for us to stay here with all the care that this new family at Einstein gives us!!
+Your love for him and your stories and prayers are a HUGE comfort because we know we are not alone."

 Indeed, love for the athlete is something that was demonstrated by fans both and off the field in the wake of his medical issues.